LukasKurpiela/capstone-project/README.md

 ### `npm run dev`

-Starts the app in development mode when entering npm run dev.
-Make sure MongoDB is running.
+Entering "npm run dev" will start the app in development mode.Please make sure MongoDB is running.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Entering "npm run build" will build the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.